Trac-Systems/doge-tap-protocol-specs/README.md

 - The ticker must be deployed in order to get the above indexed.
 - The buyer must own the specified token and it's amount + 0.3% trading fees if the "fee_rcv" attribute is set.
 - If the "fee_rcv" attribute is set, it must be a valid Bitcoin address.
-- Upon indexing, the Bitcoin address in "fee_rcv" must be trimmed and lowercased if the address starts with "bc1".
-- Up to block 824543 and if the offered token is cursed, then the inscription has to be inscribed as cursed.
-- From block 824544 onwards, the "tick" attribute has to be prefixed with a dash, if it originally has been deployed as cursed token.
 - After inscribing the function, buyers have to send the inscription to themselves to approve (tapping).
 - If the current block upon tapping is larger than the block in the "valid" attribute as of the referenced trade, filling will fail.
 - If all conditions are met, the token and its exact amount is being sent to the seller and the offered token is being sent to the buyer.
 If fees apply, the fee will be sent to the fee receiver.